carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `physics_control` (_[carla.VehiclePhysicsControl](#carla.VehiclePhysicsControl)_)
 - <a name="carla.Vehicle.get_control"></a>**<font color="#7fb800">get_control</font>**(<font color="#00a6ed">**self**</font>)
 The client returns the control applied in the last tick.
+The method does not call the simulator.
     - **Return:** _[carla.VehicleControl](#carla.VehicleControl)_
 - <a name="carla.Vehicle.get_physics_control"></a>**<font color="#7fb800">get_physics_control</font>**(<font color="#00a6ed">**self**</font>)
 The simulator returns the last physics control applied to this vehicle.
     - **Return:** _[carla.VehiclePhysicsControl](#carla.VehiclePhysicsControl)_
     - **Warning:** <font color="#ED2F2F">_This function does call the simulator to retrieve the value._</font>
 - <a name="carla.Vehicle.get_speed_limit"></a>**<font color="#7fb800">get_speed_limit</font>**(<font color="#00a6ed">**self**</font>)
-The client returns the speed limit affecting this vehicle according to last tick.
-The speed limit is updated when passing by a speed limit signal, so a vehicle might have none right after spawning. right after spawning.
+The client returns the speed limit affecting this vehicle according to last tick (it does not call the simulator).
+The speed limit is updated when passing by a speed limit signal, so a vehicle might have none right after spawning.
     - **Return:** _float_
 - <a name="carla.Vehicle.get_traffic_light"></a>**<font color="#7fb800">get_traffic_light</font>**(<font color="#00a6ed">**self**</font>)
-Retrieves the traffic light actor affecting this vehicle according to last tick if any.
+Retrieves the traffic light actor affecting this vehicle (if any) according to last tick.
+The method does not call the simulator.
     - **Return:** _[carla.TrafficLight](#carla.TrafficLight)_
 - <a name="carla.Vehicle.get_traffic_light_state"></a>**<font color="#7fb800">get_traffic_light_state</font>**(<font color="#00a6ed">**self**</font>)
 The client returns the state of the traffic light affecting this vehicle according to last tick.
+The method does not call the simulator.
 If no traffic light is currently affecting the vehicle, returns <b>green</b>.
     - **Return:** _[carla.TrafficLightState](#carla.TrafficLightState)_
 - <a name="carla.Vehicle.is_at_traffic_light"></a>**<font color="#7fb800">is_at_traffic_light</font>**(<font color="#00a6ed">**self**</font>)
-The client returns whether a traffic light is affecting this vehicle according to last tick.
+The client returns whether a traffic light is affecting this vehicle according to last tick (it does not call the simulator).
 Vehicles will be affected by a traffic light or traffic sign when inside its trigger volume.
     - **Return:** _bool_
 - <a name="carla.Vehicle.set_autopilot"></a>**<font color="#7fb800">set_autopilot</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**enabled**=True</font>)
 Turns on/off this vehicle's server-side autopilot.
-When autopilot mode is on, the vehicle will conducted by the traffic manager client-side.
+When autopilot mode is on, the vehicle will be conducted by the traffic manager client-side.
     - **Parameters:**
         - `enabled` (_bool_)
 - <a name="carla.Vehicle.__str__"></a>**<font color="#7fb800">\__str__</font>**(<font color="#00a6ed">**self**</font>)